Kaoei/Kaoei/README.md

 # 💫 About Me:
-Yo, Im Fahmi Ir'fa Rizal I love to laugh.
+Yo, Im Fahmi Ir'fa Rizal and I love to laugh.

 ## 🌐 Socials: